OpenBMB/UltraEval/README.md

 * ``port``: The port number of the deployment URL, default 5002.

 Executing the above code will generate a URL.
-For a model of individual training and a multi-GPU batch evaluation approach, see [Tutorial.md]().
+For a model of individual training and a multi-GPU batch evaluation approach, see [Tutorial.md](./docs/tutorials/en/ultraeval.md).

 ### 2.3 Take the assessment and get the results
-Create a bash script[optional] and execute the main.py program to get the results of the assessment:
+Create a bash script and execute the main.py program to get the results of the assessment:
 ```shell
 python main.py \
     --model general \